jmvega316/M-V-C/README.md

-# justice league vs avengers
+# Nintendo

 ![license badge](https://img.shields.io/badge/license-MPL2.0-brightgreen.svg)

 ## Description

-The age-old questions: Marvel or DC Comics?
-Avengers or Justice League?
-Who will win?
-Wouldn't you like to come and see which team will be left standing?

-We wanted to create an application to allow users utilize a blog application to defend their champions and heroes.
-The users will be able to create blog posts, access all blog posts, edit their blog posts by updating or deleting the posts, and comment on any blog posts.
-The users will be required to sign in to perform all of the functions listed besides accessing all of the blog posts.
-At the end of the day, the users may choose to log out of the blog for security.
+Nintendo is respomnsible for our childhood. so feel free to share your love for nintendo and all that it brings.

-You may find the link to the deployed application [here](https://justice-league-vs-avengers.herokuapp.com/).
+You may find the link to the deployed application [here](https://nintendo-mvc.herokuapp.com/).

 ## Table of Contents